garfsters/garfsters/README.md

 </picture>

 - 🔭 Currently working on this page
-- 📫 Reach me at garfsters (Linkedin)
+- 📫 Connect with me on [Linkedin](https://www.linkedin.com/in/garfsters) <--
-- 📧 Email me at serenity.e.smith@pace.edu
+- 📧 Email me at serenity.e.smith@pace.edu <--
 - 😻 Fun facts: I love sudoku, cats, and watching CoryxKenshin

 <!--
 **garfsters/garfsters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.